 The Centre for Socio-Legal Studies (CSLS) is at the forefront of multidisciplinary research into the nature and role of law in society.

-Being multidisciplinary by definition, the CSLS brings together scholars with diverse academic backgrounds and ambitions, who pursue their own research topics and are also encouraged to collaborate widely and develop multi-facetted research programmes.
-They address fundamental questions about the nature of law, its relations with morality, religion, and justice, and its role in government and community, the nature of rules and legalistic thought, the development of laws, legal systems and legal cultures, and the social character of the rule of law.
+The CSLS brings together scholars with diverse academic backgrounds and ambitions, who pursue their own research topics and are also encouraged to collaborate widely and develop multifaceted research programmes.
+Researchers address fundamental questions about the nature of law, its relations with morality, religion, and justice, and its role in regulation, government and community, the nature of rules and legalistic thought, the development of laws, legal systems and legal cultures, and the social character of the rule of law.

 The CSLS welcomes students who wish to pursue research in any aspect of socio-legal studies, broadly defined.
-Every member of staff in the centre has expertise in a field other than doctrinal law – including anthropology, jurisprudence, political science, psychology and sociology - and supervision can be offered in most areas of social-legal studies.
+The centre's staff has a range of expertise in socio-legal research and methodologies and draws on a range of cognate fields, including anthropology, jurisprudence, political science, regulation studies, economics and sociology.
+Supervision can be offered in most areas of social-legal studies.